Spring Food Festival (CANCELLED)

 There will be a fascinating programme of short talks and tastings.
 Keep an eye out on our website for more information.

 Food and Drink Through History

-Watch demonstrations of traditional food preparation and cookery, brewing and much more in our collection of rescued historic homes from South East England.
-Explore their period gardens to see what was grown and learn about its culinary and medicinal uses of the plants you can find there.
+Watch demonstrations of traditional food preparation, cookery and brewing in a selection of our collection of rescued historic homes from South East England.
+Explore their six period gardens – see what was grown, and learn about the culinary and medicinal uses of the plants you can find there.

 The Museum’s annual Food Festival is back for 2020 and will take place from Saturday 2 – Sunday 3 May.